 If you already use SharePoint and OneDrive, then you’ve probably seen the option to open documents within the web browser.
-Although cut down versions of the desktop apps, these really lend themselves to collaboration, realtime editing of documents with you co-workers.
+Although cut-down versions of the desktop apps, these really lend themselves to collaboration, real-time editing of documents with your co-workers.

 I love pen and paper, but paper can easily get miss placed and pages lost within notebooks.
 With OneNote, your notes are automatically synchronised across all of your devices, Andriod and Apple too!
 What’s more, you can easily share them with others and publish them directly to SharePoint.